-Trophic cascades take place when predators at the apex of a food chain alter the numbers not just of their own prey, but also of the species with which they have no direct connection.
-Their impacts cascade down the food web, in some cases radically transforming the ecosystem and surrounding landscape.
+Trophic cascades take place when the loss, reintroduction or recovery of a species in one part of the food web alters the numbers not just of the species it feeds upon but also of species with which it has no direct interaction.
+The impacts cascade through the food web, in some cases radically transforming the ecosystem and surrounding landscape

 Vultures & Rabies